 “It would be helpful,” notes Dr. Melissa Meyer, a radiology resident, “to have a diagnostic tool supporting or even diagnosing migraine and differentiating migraine from all other types of headaches.”

-Migraine is a common type of severe head pain that is often described as “an intense pulsing or throbbing pain” in one part of the head.
+Migraine is a common type of severe head pain that is

 To qualify as migraine, however, other factors must also be considered.
 As well as pain, these factors include the number of attacks (a minimum of five lasting up to 72 hours) and other symptoms such as nausea and vomiting, or enhanced sensitivity to light and sound.